sudorook/debian/README.md

 ## Install

-The `install` script will install Arch Linux on a user-prompted block device.
+The `install` script will install Debian on a user-prompted block device.
 Supports installations on hardware using UEFI or legacy BIOS and will set a GPT partition table and ext4 filesystem.
 Other features, such as bootloader or encryption, are set when prompted.